-Bevond 100 years.
-Ver.
-2" to reset the period of the plan and foreproduced results in measures of promoting acquisition of childcast the numerical targets, while maintaining the fundamental care leave, return to work, etc. Female employees currently acpolicy of the previous medium-term management plan.
-The plan count for 7.2% of permanent employees which goes to show that "Ver.
-2" covers the two-year period from fiscal 2016 to fiscal the number of our female employees in the workplace is not high.
-2017.
-We will promote "building a stable business earnings struc-As our point of focus for the future, in the new factory in the ture" and "restructuring production system" as key strategies in Ryuoh region, we will work to create a better working environment an aim to achieve numerical targets including net sales of 46.0 for women and promote opportunities for women. billion ven and operating income of 2.4 billion ven (operating in-On the other hand, in the development and design divisions, come ratio of 5.2%).
+Beyond 100 years, Ver.
+2" to reset the period of the plan and forecast the numerical targets, while maintaining the fundamental policy of the previous medium-term management plan.
+The plan "Ver.
+2" covers the two-year period from fiscal 2016 to fiscal 2017.
+We will promote "building a stable business earnings structure" and "restructuring production system" as key strategies in an aim to achieve numerical targets including net sales of 46.0 billion yen and operating income of 2.4 billion yen (operating income ratio of 5.2%).